matifelitti/Weather-App/README.md

 2. Create a new branch (`git checkout -b feature-new`).
 3. Make your changes and commit (`git commit -m 'Added new feature'`).
 4. Submit a pull request.

-## 📜 License

-This project is licensed under the MIT License.

----

-💡 _If you like this project, don't forget to give it a star ⭐ on GitHub!_